-Effective March 2019: NSF Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Program Phase I proposers are now REQUIRED to submit a three-page "Project Pitch" that outlines the project objectives, technical innovation and associated technical risks.
-NSF is introducing a new process for the submission of SBIR/STTR Phase I proposed projects.
-The goals of this new process are (i) to provide specific feedback to potential applicants regarding whether or not their proposed project is a good fit for the program prior to initiating the full proposal submission process, and (ii) to allow greater agility and flexibility in receiving and evaluating full proposals, ensuring that proposers do not expend time or resources in the development of full proposals where the proposal goals are clearly not appropriate given the NSF SBIR/STTR program objectives.
-Details regarding this new process as well as how to submit a Project Pitch can be found in section V.A of this document.
+NSF Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Program Phase I proposers are REQUIRED to submit a three-page "Project Pitch" that outlines the project objectives, technical innovation and associated technical risks.
+The Project Pitch gives NSF the ability to provide feedback prior to the full proposal submission process, ensuring that proposers do not expend time or resources preparing full proposals that are clearly not aligned with the NSF SBIR/STTR program objectives.
+Details regarding this process as well as how to submit a Project Pitch can be found in section V.A of this document.